maniospas/Blombly/docs/material/concurrency.md

 ## Side effects

-Concurrency has an issue when function calls exhibit the so-called side effects.
+Concurrency is an issue when function calls exhibit so-called side effects.
 These are data or input/output changes that occur as a by-product of the business logic and therefore no controlled with synchronization mechanism.
 Aside from internal implementation of details of the virtual machine that maintain safety, side effects